Dissel Creek Fire-Late Tuesday Evening |

 Central Oregon District to reduce human caused fires.
 The full proclamation and restrictions are

-https://gisapps.odf.oregon.gov/firerestrictions/PFR.html.
+available at https://gisapps.odf.oregon.gov/firerestrictions/PFR.html.
 Preventing human caused fires allows

 firefighters to focus suppression effort on fires started by lightning.
 These focused activities result in smaller